Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: Experiment

 \subsection{Implementation Details}

 We implemented the proposed method based on YOLOV4 \cite{2020_Bochkovskiy_YOLOv4} with modifications.

-Specifically, for the coarse-detection model, a ConvLSTM module is embedded between the second and third layers of CSPDarkNet53, the backbone network of the YOLOV4 model.
+Specifically, for the coarse-detection model, we directly place the ConvLSTM module before the input of the CSPDarkNet53, the backbone network of the YOLOV4 model (i.e., the input of CSPDarkNet53 was originally an image, but now the input is the output of ConvLSTM aggregating the features of $n$ consecutive frames).
+As shown in Fig. \ref{Aggregation mode 1}.
 For the input size of the coarse-detection model, we set it to 640 $\times$ 384 to ensure the ratio of effective input pixels as much as possible and, at the same time, ensure the running speed.
 During training, the input is $n$ consecutive frames of images, the label is the object's position on the intermediate frame, and the loss function of the YOLOV4 algorithm is reused.

 For the fine-detection model, the lightweight MobilenetV2 is used as the backbone of the U-shaped network.
 For the input size of the fine-detection model, we set it to 160 $\times$ 160.
-For the training data, we used the coarse-detection model and the object tracking SORT algorithm to collect the Motion Region (MR) containing the moving object as the positive and negative samples without the object.
+For the training data, we used the coarse-detection model and the object tracking SORT algorithm to collect the Motion Region (MR) containing the flying bird object as the positive and negative samples without the object.
 During training, the input is the screenshot of the MR of $n$ consecutive frames, the label is the object's position on the intermediate screenshot, and the loss function of YOLOV4 is reused.

 In this paper, all experiments are implemented under the Pytorch framework.
 All network models are trained on an NVIDIA GeForce RTX 3090 with 24G video memory.
 The batch size setting is set to 4 when training the coarse-detection model designed in this paper and other comparable models, and it is set to 8 when training the fine-detection model.
 All the experimental models were trained from scratch, and no pre-trained models were used.
 The trainable parameters of the network were randomly initialized using a normal distribution with a mean of 0 and a variance of 0.01.
 Adam was chosen as the optimizer for the model in this paper.
 The initial learning rate is set to 0.001.
 For each iteration, the learning rate is multiplied by 0.95, and the model is trained for 100 iterations.
 In the training phase, we used simple data augmentation, including random horizontal flipping, random Gaussian noise, etc., to enhance the robustness of the model.